 Communication and Acknowledgements PRIOR to Technical Service

-Prior to ITS removing equipment from an office or when users drop off equipment for servicing, ITS staff will send an authorization email from the ticketing system.
+Before ITS removes or services your equipment, you will receive an authorization email from the ticketing system.
 This will serve as the communication between ITS and the user; to capture authorization to service equipment outside the presence of the user.

 The user MUST electronically acknowledge two important requirements: